Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell jackets for men.

-Each fabric blend offers a different look and feel, but the one thing that most have in common is their comfort, durability, and stretchability.
+Each fabric blend offers a different look and feel.
+One thing most have in common is their comfort, durability, and stretchability.

 Weather-resistance & breathability

-More and more often these days, the top softshells now also feature at least some limited weather resistance thanks to an applied durable weather resistant (DWR) coating.
-Although even the best-of-the-best won’t completely protect you in a rainstorm, getting stranded in a slight drizzle isn’t likely to cause much concern.
+More often than not, the top softshells now feature limited weather resistance.
+This is thanks to an applied durable weather resistant (DWR) coating.
+Although they won’t completely protect you in a rainstorm, getting stranded in a slight drizzle won’t cause much concern.

-Besides the DWR coatings, some softshells also include, like many raincoats, a lightweight membrane that adds further weather-protection, especially against wind.
+Besides the DWR coatings, some softshells also include, like many raincoats, a lightweight membrane.
+It adds further weather-protection, especially against wind.
 This, of course, comes at the expense of breathability.

-While checking out your options, you may also notice that newer models feature strategically placed panels that offer better weather-resistance in the areas most vulnerable to wet weather.
+While scanning your options, you may also notice that newer models feature strategically placed panels.
+These panels offer better weather-resistance in the areas most vulnerable to wet weather.
 This design allows the breathability and mobility to remain high.

 One of the biggest advantages of a softshell jacket is its warmth and comfort in cooler conditions.
-Certain models feature insulated fleece backers behind the face fabric for a dash of extra warmth and comfort.
+Certain models feature insulated fleece backers.
+They’re placed behind the face fabric for a dash of extra warmth and comfort.

-Like weather-resistance, insulated fleece liners tend to decrease breathability and may not be the right choice for those whose pursuits are more active.
+Like weather-resistance, insulated fleece liners tend to decrease breathability.
+It may not be the right choice for those whose pursuits are more active.

-Other considerations for ensuring the proper fit include looking for jackets with adjustable hems and wrist cuffs.
-If your adventures include skiing, cycling or climbing, you’ll also want to check that the softshell’s hood is helmet-compatible.
+To ensure a proper fit, you’ll want to look for jackets with adjustable hems and wrist cuffs.
+For skiing, cycling or climbing adventures, verify that your softshell’s hood is helmet-compatible.

 - Need an all-around softshell jacket?
-There’s hardly a better choice than the Arc’teryx Gamma LT Hoody featuring a high-quality build & stylish design that suitable for sporty and casual travellers alike.
+There’s hardly a better choice than the Arc’teryx Gamma LT Hoody.
+It features a high-quality build & stylish design that’s suitable for sporty and casual travellers alike.

 - Looking for a comfortable high-performance jacket?
-The Arc’teryx Gamma MX is the top softshell for active travellers thanks to its superb breathability, abrasion-resistant face fabric, and athletic fit & style.
+The Arc’teryx Gamma MX is the top softshell for active travellers.
+It shines with superb breathability, an abrasion-resistant face fabric, and athletic fit & style.

-- Need best-in-class weather protection?
-No jacket on this list protects better than the Patagonia Galvanized, a unique hybrid that combines the comfort of a softshell with the weatherproofing prowess of a hardshell.
+- Need top-rated weather protection?
+No jacket on this list protects better than the Patagonia Galvanized.
+It’s a unique hybrid, combining the comfort of a softshell with the weatherproofing prowess of a hardshell.

 - Want the best value among these softshell jackets?
-Nothing competes with the Columbia Ascender in the under $100 price range with its sophisticated style, warm & comfortable fit, and excellent wind resistance.
+Nothing competes with the Columbia Ascender in the under $100 price range.
+It’s got a sophisticated style, warm & comfortable fit, and excellent wind resistance.